 It is important to register your child for a place as soon as possible by contacting Norfolk County Council, as the planned annual intake limit (PAN) for admissions to Reception class is 30 pupils .
 Please note that the parents of any child may appeal to the Governing Body's Appeals committee, against a decision to refuse admission to the school.

-Please click on the link below to go to Norfolk County Council Admissions page:
+Please click on the link below to go to Norfolk County Council Admissions page, which includes appeals information:

 School expects all children to attend regularly.
 If your child is sick, please contact the school office on the first day of absence.
 School is able to authorise up to two days absence due to sickness.
 If your child is absent for more than two consecutive days then proof of a GP visit will be required before the school will authorise the absence.

 School will not authorise any absence for holiday during term times.
 Should a child be absent for five or more consecutive days, the County Attendance team will be notified and a fixed term penalty fine may be issued to any parent or carer with parental responsibility.
 Failure to pay the fines within the prescribed time limit may result in prosecution.

 The law requires Headteachers to report any obvious or suspected child abuse.
 This includes non accidental injury, physical neglect, emotional and or sexual abuse.
 Headteachers and staff are charged with the duty of reporting whatever their views of the likelihood of abuse.
 This procedure is intended to protect our children, and school takes the attitude that when there are any suspicions, it is better to be safe than sorry.
 At times, this does mean that Headteachers risk upsetting some parents by reporting a case that after investigation was proved to be unfounded, but it is hoped that parents will understand how difficult it is for Headteachers to carry out this delicate task, and that they act only in the best interests of the children in their care.